hpe-storage/scod/docs/csi_driver/index.md

 ### CSI driver 2.5.0 and Above

 In 2.5.0 and later the CHAP credentials must be supplied by a separate `Secret`.
-The `Secret` may be supplied when installing the Helm Chart (the `Secret` must exist prior) or referened in the `StorageClass`.
+The `Secret` may be supplied when installing the Helm Chart (the `Secret` must exist prior) or referenced in the `StorageClass`.

 ### One CHAP configuration per backend